-The objective of the financial statements is to fairly represent the financial position of the Plan on December 31, 2014, as a going concern.
-While the actuarial assumptions used to estimate liabilities for the Saskatchewan Power Corporation's financial statements represent management's best estimate of future events with the important exception of the discount rate, and, while we do not render a specific opinion on these assumptions, they are not unreasonable when considering the circumstances of the Plan and the purpose of the valuation.
-The Plan's future experience will inevitably differ, perhaps significantly, from these actuarial assumptions.
-Any differences between the actuarial assumptions and future experience will emerge as gains or losses in future valuations.
+The objective of the Plan financial statements is to fairly represent the financial position of the Plan on December 31, 2015, as a going concern.
+The Plan's future experience will inevitably differ, perhaps significantly, from the actuarial assumptions used.
+Any differences between the actuarial assumptions and future experience will emerge as gains or losses in the future valuations.